ReCommenXer/BFTest/README.md

     spawn(function()
         while wait() do
-            if _G.ghoul and World3 then
+            if ghoul and World3 then
                 pcall(function()
                     if game:GetService("Workspace").Enemies:FindFirstChild("Ancient Zombie [Lv.
 2000]") or game:GetService("Workspace").Enemies:FindFirstChild("Ancient Vampire [Lv.
 2000]") then
                         for i,v in pairs(game:GetService("Workspace").Enemies:GetChildren()) do